chesshelper/chesshelper/README.md

 ## About

 Extension for Chess.com I made as a chess enjoyer to make this service even better.
 I love Chess.com, but...
 There's always thing that you want to improve just because you use it a lot.
 Especially when you got that annoying profile popup several times in HyperBullet (huhhh...).
-Soo yep, hope you find it useful as I did.
-Because I spend almost 3 week to make it perfect. <br><br> Most of the pieces, boards also created by me (thanks to some design knowledge that I kept with me).
+Soo yep, I hope you find it as useful as I did.
+Because I spent almost 3 weeks to make it perfect. <br><br> Most of the pieces, and boards were also created by me (thanks to some design knowledge that I kept with me).
 Let me know what you think about this.
 Even if you hate it :)) Because I want to make it as good as possible.
 Also don't forget to donate, or leave a comment if you enjoy it.

 ## Installation